ValueRaider/yfinance-cache/README.md

 What makes the cache smart?
 Adds 'fetched date' to each price data, then combines with an [exchange schedule](https://github.com/gerrymanoim/exchange_calendars) to know when new price data expected.

+Note:
-Note: '1d' price data always fetched from `start` date to today (i.e. ignores `end`), as need to know all dividends and stock splits since `start`.
+- '1d' price data always fetched from `start` date to today (i.e. ignores `end`), as need to know all dividends and stock splits since `start`.
+- price repair enabled, to prevent bad Yahoo data corrupting cache.
+See [yfinance Wiki](https://github.com/ranaroussi/yfinance/wiki/Price-repair) for detail

 ### Financials cache